 Add the chicken to the slow cooker and season with salt and pepper.
+Add the tomatoes.
 Pour the mushroom mixture over top along with the chicken broth.

 Cook on low for 6 hours.
 Depending on the strength of your slow cooker and the size of your chicken breasts, they could be ready in as little as 3 hours.